 But by now K was very ill, and he had asked for some of the trustees to come and be with him so that they could talk over urgent Foundation matters.
-In spite of terrible weakness and pain he spoke in his usual simple, clear way to these friends who had gathered from around the world.53 He laid the responsibility
+In spite of terrible weakness and pain he spoke in his usual simple, clear way to these friends who had gathered from around the world.54 He laid the responsibility

-52 Evelyne Blau is a trustee of KFA.
-In addition to Krishnamurti: 100 Years (which includes the important 'dissolution of the Order of the Star' talk, as well as many people's recollections of K), she has edited, along with Mark Edwards, All the Marvelous Earth and has made several theme videos, as well as the films on K's life and teachings With a Silent Mind and The Challenge of Change, made with Michael Mendizza, also a KFA trustee.
+53 Evelyne Blau is a trustee of KFA.
+In addition to Krishnamurti: 100 Years (which includes the important 'dissolution of the Order of the Star' talk, as well as many people's recollections of K), she has edited, along with Mark Edwards, All the Marvelous Earth and has made several theme videos, as well as the films on K's life and teachings With a Silent Mind and The Challenge of Change, made with Michael Mendizza.

-53 An account of K's last days can be found in the third volume, The Open Door, of Mary Lutyens's biography of K, as well as in the same author's The Life and Death of Krishnamurti.
+54 An account of K's last days can be found in the third volume, The Open Door, of Mary Lutyens's biography of K, as well as in the same author's The Life and Death of Krishnamurti.
+Scott Forbes has published his first-hand account in Krishnamurti: Preparing to Leave.